felixthecat8a/OneLED/docs/JP_Lights.md

 # Project JP Lights

-Project JP Lights was a project to control a WS2812 LED string using an Arduino Nano Every.
+Project JP Lights is an LED-control project built around an Arduino Nano Every and a WS2812 LED string.
-The goal was to create a control box with a push button to change colors and modes.
+The goal was to design a control box with a pushbutton that cycles through multiple lighting modes and colors.

-The control box was designed on tinkercad, downloaded as STL files and 3D printed.
+The enclosure was designed in Tinkercad, exported as STL files, and 3D-printed.
-This is my sketch using the 'ComponentUtils8A' library.
+This sketch uses the `ComponentUtils8A` library for handling input timing and animation.

 ## Setup